zinic/crawl/core.md

 Stepping in or out of rough terrain immedieately incurs this penalty.

+### Object and Character Size Modifiers

+By default all characters are treated as a 1.7 meter (~5 1/2 feet) tall humanoid.
+Deviations from this may be added to an aspect to modify a character's overall size.
+Object sizes must source their relative costs from this modifier.

+* Size -4
+    * Macroscopic or Insect
+    * Aspect Point Cost: 25
+* Size -3
+    * 0.0 meters - 0.3 meters
+    * Aspect Point Cost: 15
+* Size -2
+    * 0.3 meters - 1.0 meters
+    * Aspect Point Cost: 10
+* Size -1
+    * 1.0 meters - 1.5 meters
+    * Aspect Point Cost: 5
+* Size 0
+    * 1.5 meters - 2.0 meters
+    * Aspect Point Cost: 0
+* Size 1
+    * 2.0 - 2.5 meters
+    * Aspect Point Cost: 5
+* Size 2
+    * 2.5 meters - 3.5 meters
+    * Aspect Point Cost: 10
+* Size 3
+    * 3.5 meters - 5.0 meters
+    * Aspect Point Cost: 15
+* Size 4
+    * Gargantuan or Dinosaur
+    * Aspect Point Cost: 25

+### Equipment

+Characters may have equipment.
+Weight is optional but trackable.
+Most items will require a slot to be equipped.

+#### Slots

+Certain items may require a character to equip it to a specific slot.
+The available slots are listed below.

+* Head (Helmet)
+* Neck (Amulet - Scarf)
+* Arms (Bracers - Bracelets)
+    * A character has as may Arms slots as they have arms.
+* Hands (Weapons - Tools)
+    * A character has as may Hands slots as they have hands.
+* Torso (Armor - Shirt)
+* Waist (Belt)
+* Legs (Pants)
+    * A character has as may Legs slots as they have legs.
+* Feet (Boots)
+    * A character has as may Feet slots as they have feet.

+#### Max Weight

+Size + Strength Modifier

 ### Initiative

 All characters are required to roll for initiative when combat begins.
 Initative controls which characters go when and in what order.
 All initiative rolls are a d20.
 Additional modifiers specific to the character may apply after the roll.